 With a common focus on business and individual performance, Minerva Engagement and Accelerating Experience have joined forces, bringing insight, intelligence and practical application, to prioritise psychological safety and focus on the human experience within business.

 The two organisations bring Award winning track records.
 Minerva Engagement’s expertise in neuroleadership, communication and engagement coupled with Accelerating Experience’s know-how in business leadership and the boardroom, create a wealth of experience to enhance the business performance, organisational mental health and individual wellbeing of their clients.

-*Minerva is the fully accredited UK partner for the Conductor Survey, a statistically validated measurement system.
+*Minerva is the fully accredited UK partner of the Conductor Survey, a statistically validated psychological safety assessment tool.

-For more information on how we assess, measure and improve psychological safety within organisations, please contact email@example.com
+For more information on the Conductor psychological safety assessment tool and how we measure and improve psychological safety within teams and organisations, please contact email@example.com